Constrained instantons in scalar field theories: Introduction

 The constrained instanton method was used in Yang-Mills-Higgs theory to compute several baryon- and lepton-number-violating cross-sections in high energy processes \cite{Silvestrov:1992ct, Espinosa:1989qn, osti_6099255, Ringwald:1989ee, Khoze:1990bm}.
 This approach was revisited multiple times in the 1990s, in particular by Klinkhamer \cite{Klinkhamer:1991pq, Klinkhamer:1993kn, Klinkhamer:1994xw, Klinkhamer:1996ad, Klinkhamer:1997pd}, and improved upon by Gibbs \cite{Gibbs:1995xt} by including the effect of the $U(1)$ field on the instanton solutions.
 There has also been work on explicit construction of constrained instantons in scalar field theory \cite{PhysRevD.61.105020}.
 Alternative methods for studying vacuum decay in theories with no instantons, such as the valley instanton approach \cite{Aoyama:1995ca, Aoyama:1995zt, Wang:1994rz} and the tunneling potential approach \cite{Espinosa:2018hue,Espinosa:2019hbm,Espinosa:2022jlx,Espinosa:2024ufg,Espinosa:2025ejf} have also been proposed.
 Recently, constrained instantons have been used in the context of gravity \cite{PhysRevD.104.L081501}, and as a tool for constructing Skyrmion-like solutions in theories where usual Skyrmions are forbidden \cite{GarciaMartin-Caro:2022ukd}.

 Despite these successes, the constrained instanton approach has so far been limited to cases in which the constrained instantons are small perturbations of the instanton solutions of the massless theory\footnote{The authors are aware of one attempt at a non-perturbative construction of a constrained instanton in $SU(2)$ Yang-Mills-Higgs theory --- see refs. \cite{Klinkhamer:1993kn,Klinkhamer:1996ad}.}.
 This is manifested in the use of the instanton ``size'' -- a concept restricted to the massless theory -- to determine the relevant solution, and in the use of perturbation theory to find the solution.
 In this paper we present a fully non-perturbative formulation of the idea, which allows us to find the relevant solutions even when they are not well approximated by massless instantons.
-We also obtain an explicit expression for the vacuum decay rate in terms of these constrained instanton solutions.
+We also obtain an explicit mathematical expression for the vacuum decay rate in terms of these constrained instanton solutions in a generic scalar field theory.
+We apply our method to a simple toy model, in which we obtain the constrained instanton solutions.

 We begin section~\ref{sec:constinst} with a review of the physics of vacuum decay in theories with exact instanton solutions.
 We then show how constrained instantons can be used to compute the decay rate in theories with no instantons, and how the use of Lagrange multipliers helps simplify the calculation.
 We also derive an analytic expression for the constrained instanton rate.
 In section~\ref{sec:massphi} we apply our improved approach to the case of a massive scalar field with negative quartic term in the potential and we discuss the allowed forms of the constraint.
 We also describe a method of counting the number of negative modes in the spectrum of a given solution in the presence of a constraint, which is crucial to determine whether it is in fact a constrained instanton, and therefore whether it contributes to the decay rate.
-We find the constrained solutions and their action numerically in section~\ref{sec:results} for two different types of constraint, allowing us to highlight the similarities and differences due to two reasonable but distinct choices of constraint.
+We find the constrained solutions and their action numerically in section~\ref{sec:results} for two different types of constraint, allowing us to highlight the similarities and differences due to two reasonable but distinct choices of constraint, but we leave the numerical computation of the full decay rate for future work.
 Finally, we conclude in section~\ref{sec:concl}.